git-shiivu/todoByPython/README.md

 ## How to use it?

 ### Step-1, Installation:
-- Install Python interpreter from a Authentic website.
+- Install Python interpreter from an authentic website.
-- Note - I am using Python version - 3.14.0
+Note - I am using Python version - 3.14.0

 ### Step-2, Download the program locally:

 #### If you have "git":
 - Perform this Command: ``git clone https://github.com/git-shiivu/todoByPython.git``

-#### If you have not:
+#### If you do not have "git":
 - Go to the "Code" button and left click.
 - Go to the "Download ZIP" Option and select your desired file location.